Ramified and Unramified Motivic Multiple $t$-, $T$- and $S$-Values: Triple - and -values: the general case

 By the same argument we see that if $(k,l,m)=(E,E,O)$ then

 where the second and the fifth terms are again unramified.
 Now that $a$ is odd and $c$ is even the third term cannot appear.
-By Thm.~\ref{thm-distribution}he only ramified terms are produce by $(-1)^a \binom{a+b}{a} T^\fl(a+b+1)\ot Y$, where
+By Thm.~\ref{thm-distribution} the only ramified terms are produced by $(-1)^a \binom{a+b}{a} T^\fl(a+b+1)\ot Y$, where

 for which by \eqref{equ:Dw-1DblTwtEven} and \eqref{equ:Dw-1DblSwtEven} we have

 since $b\ne c-a$ as they have different parities.
 Thus $S^\fm(k,l,m)$ is ramified in this case, too.